texus/TGUI/README.md

 =======================================

 TGUI is a cross-platform modern c++ GUI library.
-Although mostly a library for [SFML](https://www.sfml-dev.org), custom backends can be used and an experimental backend is provided that uses SDL and OpenGL.
+Although originally a library for [SFML](https://www.sfml-dev.org), custom backends can be used and an alternative backend is provided that uses SDL and modern OpenGL.

 For more information, take a look at the [website](https://tgui.eu).